-Lesson Title: Mock Examination: Paper 2C - Summary Theme: All Lesson Number: PHL4-L054 Class: SSS 4
+Lesson Title: Mock Examination: Paper Theme: All

+2C - Summary

+Lesson Number: L4-L054 Class: SSS 4 Time: 40 minutes

+Learning Outcomes Preparation

+By the end of the lesson, pupils 🗟 1.
+Write the e example excerpt on the

+will be able to: board (see end of lesson).

-- 1. Complete a section of a mock WASSCE paper. - 2.
-Extract relevant information from a text. - 3.
-Summarise a text or specific aspects of a text in clear, concise English, avoiding repetition and redundancy.
+1. Complete a section of a mock 2.
+Write the example summary question

+WASSCE paper. on the board (se ee end of lesson).

+2. Extract relevant information from a

+text.

+3. Summarise a text or specific aspects

+of a text in clear, concise English,

+avoiding repetition and redundancy.